IstaqueF/PowerBI_DataAnalysis_Ecommerce/README.md

 # Analysis of Ecommerce sales data
-Created Interactive dashboard using PowerBI
+Created Interactive dashboard using PowerBI and analysed the data of a ecommerce store.
+I have tried to find any correlation and patterns on most popular categories, season and state with highest sales to gather relevant insight and maximize the sales from next year.

 # Projects learning
 • Created interactive dashboard to track and analyze online sales data